Irene890/Cloud-Tasks/XYZOrgRDSMysql.md

 - Seamless integration of RDS MySQL with existing systems and applications, ensuring compatibility and interoperability.

 ## PROJECT SOLUTION
-- We will start by creating a databse client for demonsttion purposes.
+- We will start by creating a database MySQL client for demonsttion purposes.

 ## Creating XYZ RDS Database Client
 1) In the AWS console, select EC2